RaphaelIT7/gmod-holylib/README.md

 ## Debug Stuff
 There is `-holylib_startdisabled` which will cause all modules to be disabled on startup.<br>
 And with `holylib_toggledetour` you can block specific detours from being created.<br>
+You can disable holylib entirely by adding the `-holylib_disable` command line option<br>

 ## holylib
 This module contains the HolyLib library.<br>